SixArm/mast-cell-help/topics/asthma-medications/index.md

 # Asthma medications

-Asthma often involves a combination of medications, some for immediate relief (i.e. rescue medications), and some for long-term management of inflammation (i.e. controller medications).
+[Asthma](../asthma/) often involves a combination of medications, some for immediate relief (i.e. rescue medications/), and some for long-term management of inflammation (i.e. controller medications).

 **Common types:**